Prerequisites

 Repeat the steps 2 and 3 for all VLANs you want to monitor.

-Within some minutes , the agent will report devices from the additional VLANs as online:
+Within some minutes , the Collector will report devices from the additional VLANs as online:

 Note that depending on the NIC you have installed on your host, you may be able to manage these virtual interfaces connected to VLANs using their proprietary tool, see below two examples.